 - The best time to visit Bayokbok falls is during sunny days or summer months.
 This is when its waters are on their clearest state.

 - Don’t ever litter.
 As much as possible, bring back your waste/garbage to where you got them.
 Let’s help in maintaining the pristine beauty of the falls and the area.

-- In case you ran out of water to drink, there is a nearby spring.
+- In case you run out of water, there is a nearby spring.
 Just ask the local guides for direction.

 - Bring zip locks to protect your gadgets from the waters.

 - Be sensitive to local culture.
 This means, avoid actions or utterances that may be offensive to the community.
 Among these include public display of affection (PDA) or wearing of revealing clothes.
 Don’t ever use bikini here, please!